MikeDigitize/JSFundamentals/README.md

 foo.b();
 ```

-Now the bar function is called not in the global scope but in the scope of <code>foo</code> which also has a variable <code>a</code> declared on it.
+Now the bar function is called not in the global scope but in the scope of <code>foo</code> which also has a property named <code>a</code>.
 When bar is called <code>this</code> is assigned to the call site, which is <code>foo</code>, and <code>a</code> is looked up against this call site and not the global object as it was previously.

 When determining context, the default rule is the last to be considered.
-Other ways of determining context take precedence over the default rule.
 Take the following example of a constructor function:

 ```javascript
 function Foo(name) {